-There is something really nice about a four-day work week.
+There is something really nice about a four-day workweek.

-since last August when it allowed 17,000 state employees to shift their schedules to four 10-hour days.
+Utah has been experimenting with four-day work weeks since last August when it allowed 17,000 state employees to shift their schedules to four 10-hour days.
 They just released some of the findings of a study commissioned to gauge the program's results.
 The overall takeaway?
-Four-day work weeks work.
+Four-day workweeks work.

-Utah was able to save $1.8 million over the year because they didn't need to run offices on Friday -- no lights to run, AC to blast, or computers to power.
+Utah was able to save $1.8 million over the year because they didn't need to run offices on Friday — no lights to run, AC to blast, or computers to power.
 A solid 82 percent of the state employees working the schedule want to keep it.
 They're feeling healthier, volunteering in greater numbers, and exercising more.
-Utah estimates that, all told, their experiment saved at least 12,000 metric tons of CO2 from being created -- the same as taking 2,300 cars off the road for a year.
+Utah estimates that, all told, their experiment saved at least 12,000 metric tons of CO2 from being created — the same as taking 2,300 cars off the road for a year.